dell-cloud-marketplace/docker-rails-base/README.md

 Ruby on Rails | 4.1.6      | Web application framework

 ## Database Integration
-Database of your choice can easily be added to your rails application.
-This is a base image to evolve and build on and therefore the database server has been left to be installed at a later point.
+This is a base image to evolve and build upon.
+Therefore the database server has been left to be installed at a later point.

 ## Reference